 W-algebras; classical and quantum integrable systems; ODE/IM correspondence; invariant measures for dynamical systems.

-Postgraduate opportunities: (Poisson) vertex algebras and applications to integrable systems
+Postgraduate opportunities: (classical and quantum, finite and affine) W-algebras, (Poisson) vertex algebras and applications to integrable systems

 C*-algebras, their classification and amenability properties; special examples of C*-algebras; K-theory and non commutative topology, noncommutative dynamical systems, geometric group theory with applications to C*-algebras.

 (classical and quantum, finite and affine) W-algebras (PhD)

 A novel approach to W-algebras using Lax operators has been recently developed.
 This approach nicely shows the deep relation between W-algebras, integrable systems and Yangians.
 Further investigations of these relations deserves to be studied.
 In particular, the Lax type operator approach should be extended to quantum affine W-algebras and used to understand better their representations and relations with quantum integrable systems.